 It seems that people often have visions of death or survival, as if their fate is decided in advance.
 If fate plays such an important role, what role is left for doctors?
 If the girl’s vision showed her the outcome, did her doctor’s efforts matter?
 This is the paradox of the human condition: we’re both fated and free; the result is known in advance, yet our efforts somehow matter a lot.

 One of the high-school students who died in the Columbine shootings, Rachel Scott, seemed to anticipate early death, and referred to it in diary entries and drawings.
 Death casts a kind of shadow before it; death is a visitor who rarely drops in unannounced, death calls ahead and says “I’m coming over.”
 Hence it isn’t surprising that a Columbine victim had an inkling beforehand.
+An article in New Yorker mentions children who anticipated a deadly coal accident in England.

 A popular hiking route in Europe is the Tour du Mont Blanc, which circles Mont Blanc; hikers often start in Chamonix (France), and go counter-clockwise, passing through Italy and Switzerland before returning to Chamonix.
 The total distance is about 100 miles, and it takes about 10 days.